-1) The indoor air in the average American home holds over 550 chemicals (According to Environmental health news study)
+1) The indoor air in the average American home holds over 550 chemicals (According to an Environmental health news study)

 - 586 unique chemicals were recognized in the air of 52 homes.
-The pesticides diazinon and chlorpyrifos were located in the greatest amounts and both were found in all of the homes tested.
+The pesticides diazinon and chlorpyrifos were located in the greatest amounts, and both were found in all of the homes tested.

-- Twenty-seven various organochlorine pesticides were identified. p-DDE, a breakdown product of the now-banned pesticide DDT, was detected in more than 90 percent of homes.
+- Twenty-seven, various organochlorine pesticides were identified. p-DDE, a breakdown product of the now-banned pesticide DDT, was detected in more than 90 percent of homes.

 - Amounts of PCBs were commonly low but were found in more than half the houses.
 They were identified in 56 percent of the 52 homes studied.

 - Phthalate chemicals were located at huge concentrations in indoor air.